prokoudine/ardour-tutorial/content/getting-started/starting-ardour/index.en.md

 Linux, Windows, and macOS.

-Today, the use of JACK audio server is discouraged by Ardour developers except for particular use cases like sophisticated signal routing.
+Today, the use of JACK audio server is discouraged by Ardour developers except for particular use cases like sophisticated signal routing, e.g. recording from physical audio interface ports and other applications at the same time.
 For simple multichannel recording your user experience will be vastly better when relying on native audio engine available in your operating system, like ALSA on Linux and CoreAudio on macOS.
 If you absolutely need JACK, it's best to start and